cloudcafetech/nestedk8s/README.md

-## Setup Nested Kubernetes Cluster using Kuevirt
+## Setup Nested Kubernetes Cluster using Kubevirt

 KubeVirt, a tool that can be used to create and manage Virtual Machines (VM) within a Kubernetes cluster.
 Using KubeVirt to create a Kubernetes Cluster within a Kubernetes Cluster (Nested Kubernetes Cluster)